ArianaST/Calculator_Login_Web/README.md

 # GUI Display

-<a> This repository contains only two tasks developed in the subject of Web Systems.
+<a> This repository contains <b>only two tasks developed in the subject of Web Systems</b>.
 In the below are the versions that were used. </a>
 <br>
 <h1> BASIC CALCULATOR</h1>
 <a> CSS and HTML </a>